dannflor/startup/README.md

 If I were making this my own way I would have the server template the scoreboard html before it serves it rather than fetching it.
 Templating seems easier to work with than js fiddling with the DOM.
 I wonder why we aren't learning something like handlebars in this class.

 Services are a good step in the direction of decoupling logic from UI.

+## Simon DB
+I'm not exactly sure what `pm2` is, but I had to add `--update-env` to the bash script to get it to read my new environment vars.
+It's amazingly robust, it even persisted between reboots.

+You introduce a tiny bit of latency by querying from the AtlasDB rather than your local application storage.